Thibaud-Voisin/ChickenRun/README.md

 ### USAGE

+To use the application you must start by getting all the required modules, you can install them by typing the `npm install` command.

-To use the application, you must create a postgres database.
-To do that, install and configure postgres on your machine, then, you can open the init_database.js file, at the end of this file, you will see this line `main("postgres", "localhost", "rootpass", 5432)`, replace these informations with the ones of you postgres session.
+Once this is done, you must create a PostGres database.
+To do that, install and configure PostGres on your machine, then, you can open the init_database.js file, at the end of this file, you will see this line `main("postgres", "localhost", "rootpass", 5432)`, replace these informations with the ones of you PostGres session.
 Then, run this script with `node init_database.js`, this will create the database and the table needed by the application.

-Once your database is done, you can start the main app, same process here, you will find `chicken_run("postgres", "localhost", "rootpass", 5432, 3000)` at the end of the Chicken_run_API.js file, enter your informations and you would then be able to run the ChickenRun app with `node Chicken_run_API.js` !!
+Once your database is set up, you can start the main app by doing the same process, you will find `chicken_run("postgres", "localhost", "rootpass", 5432, 3000)` at the end of the Chicken_run_API.js file, enter your informations and you would then be able to run the ChickenRun app with `node Chicken_run_API.js` !!